-There are a range of skills that employers look for regardless of the industry you want to work on.
-So have you got the employability factor?
+There are a range of key digital skills that employers look for regardless of the industry you want to work on.
+It's so important that you continue to develop them throughout your career, and complete relevant training or qualifications.
+So...have you got the employability factor?

 Particularly when employing young people, employers hope that they’ll have some technical knowledge they can use as part of their job.
 Make an effort to stay connected and dip into the different social networks, websites and technology that’s about, as you never know when it could help you out at work.
 College has loads of great devices and resources for you to use.